 Applications can control compression of intermediate map-outputs via the JobConf.setCompressMapOutput(boolean) api and the CompressionCodec to be used via the JobConf.setMapOutputCompressorClass(Class) api.
-Since the intermediate map-outputs are always stored in the SequenceFile.
-CompressionType (i.e. RECORD) can be specified via the JobConf.setMapOutputCompressionType(SequenceFile.CompressionType) api.
+Since the intermediate map-outputs are always stored in the SequenceFile format, the SequenceFile.CompressionType (i.e. RECORD / BLOCK - defaults to RECORD) can be specified via the JobConf.setMapOutputCompressionType(SequenceFile.CompressionType) api.